 6. Not Using an Editorial Calendar

 Many advisors post to their blogs only once in a blue moon or on a whim when the inspiration kicks in.
-This doesn’t help you, your business, SEO, or audience.
+This doesn’t help you, your business, SEO, or your audience.
 You should be posting regularly to keep your clients up to date and put new content out to drive more traffic to your site.

 We understand that keeping up with a blog in addition to your many responsibilities as a financial advisor can seem overwhelming.
 By using an editorial calendar, you can keep your blogging consistent and doable, while holding yourself accountable.
 If you’re just starting out, we recommend advisors aim to publish 4-6 blog posts a month, at a minimum.